Guanbo-W/mtool/README.md

 Example Data:
 The example data genereting mechnism is seen in GenerateData.R

+How to perform cross-validation and the test of code is seen in TEST.R

+An example of obtained regularization path is seen in S1_Regularization Path.pdf

 Functions:

 1) lik (betas, covariates, Id, Event, Fup, Start, Stop)